dyrnq/spark-scala-example/README.md

 # spark-scala-example

-This project is a proof of concept (POC) of a Spark Scala example.
+This project is a proof of concept (POC) of a Spark Scala with s3-storage(minio) without HDFS or YARN example.

 Pre-preparation